Benny Alexander Cameron Howell

 October 05, 1988, Bordeaux, France

-He had been on Hampshire's books for several years - initially through their academy as an opening batsman - before his first team debut in limited-overs cricket in 2010.
-He travelled with Hampshire to the Caribbean T20 in January 2011 and made his first-class debut against Lancashire later that summer, scoring 71 in the second innings.
-But that turned out to be his only first-class match for Hampshire, alongside 26 limited-overs games, as he was released at the end of the 2011 season.
-He left with a reputation for being brash and over confident..
+Born in Bordeaux, educated at the Oratory School in Berkshire, and with Australian and UK passports, Howell was on Hampshire's books for several years before his first-team debut in limited-overs cricket in 2010.
+He travelled with the county's side to the Caribbean T20 in January 2011 and made his first-class debut against Lancashire later that summer, scoring 71 in the second innings.
+But after that one game, and 26 limited-overs ones, he was released at the end of the 2011 season.

 Batting & Fielding